maliarich/Automatic-Water-Dispenser-/README.md

 # Automatic-Water-Dispenser Prototype-Rhino camp refugee settlement Uganda.

+**Description**

-This is a motor driven system that allows user to access water in a tank by touching a sensor once. working on this simple DIY project to help students use it in the school compound.
+*This is a motor driven system that allows user to access water in a tank by touching a sensor once*

-In most schools in the refugee settlement, a water tap is used at the wash rooms.
-Therefore students tend to turn on the tap to wash their hands
+*We are working on this simple DIY project to help students use it in the school compound for handwashing.
+When washing hands using a conventional/traditional tap, you must touch it with your dirty hands to turn it on—leaving behind germs, bacteria, and viruses.
+Automatic taps controlled by a sensor are therefore a good alternative for making hand washing more hygienic, especially in schools where students live.

+**Challenges**

+The mechanical part ( system to push water flow during running the system and closing  after running the system )  of the prototype has been difficult to work on.

+**Future Improvements**

+*Use of Infraride sensores (temperature sensor )

 **Materials**

 *Arduino Uno*

-*Laptop with a IDE software
+*Laptop with a IDE software*

-*Batteries
+*Batteries*

 *Touch pad sensor*